jrnl-org/jrnl/README.md

 Prettyprints your entire journal.

-### Export to multiple files
+### Export to files

-    jrnl --export files

-This export option allows you to get your entire journal into individual files for each entry.
-By default, files are exported as `txt` files.
-You can specify any extension.

-**Output file**

-You can specify an output file with your export options.
-It works with `json`, `markdown`, `txt` and `files` option.

-For using it with multiple files, you can use it like this:

-    jrnl --export files -o ~/journal/*.txt
+    jrnl --export md -o journal

+The above command will generate a file named `journal.md`.
+The extension will be generated on the type of export option.
+This way a json export will generate a `.json` file and a plain text export will generate a `.txt` file.

-If you wish to output to a directory without specifying a file:
+In case you wish to export to multiple files, you can use a glob-able filename.

-    jrnl --export files -o ~/journal/

-Other methods to use this option

-    jrnl --export json -o jrnl.json
-    jrnl --export md -o jrnl.md
-    jrnl --export txt -o jrnl.txt
+    jrnl --export markdown -o %C-%m-%d_slug

-These will output the given filename in the current working directory.
+It also works with `json` and `text` export types.

 Encryption
 ----------